 Staff Education Days are designed to serve as a half-day of professional development and networking for all career employees, professional employees, administrative staff, and department chairs.

 Professional Development Steering Committee

-- Dr. John Brady, Director of Planning & Professional Development (Co-Chair)
+- Rachael Dougherty, Director of Professional Development (Co-Chair)

-- Dr. Margie Hensler, Faculty representative from the College of Education
+- Dr. Margie Hensler, Faculty Representative, College of Education

 - Dr. Cheryl Koehn, Online Studies Representative

 - Tracy Martin, Career Employee Representative